Vietnam Airlines Flight 831

 Vietnam Airlines Flight 831, a Tupolev Tu-134, crashed in a rice field 6 km N of Bangkok International Airport, while operating a flight from Hanoi, Vietnam to Bangkok, Thailand, on 9 September 1988.
 The cause of the accident is undetermined; however, the pilots reported the aircraft may have been struck by lightning as it approached to land.
-Three crew and 73 passengers died in the accident, whilst 14 others survived.
-This accident was the second deadliest accident at the time in Thailand, and is currently the fifth deadliest.
+Three crew and 73 passengers died in the accident, whilst 14 others survived, including the captain, flight engineer, and one stewardess.
+This accident was the second deadliest accident (behind Thai Airways Flight 365 a year earlier) at the time in Thailand, and is currently the fifth deadliest.